Codecademy/docs/content/swiftui/concepts/views/terms/form/form.md

 ---
 Title: 'Form'
-Description: 'Container that collects controls used for data entry.
+Description: 'Displays a collection of data in a single column.
 Like `Settings` on iPhones and Macs.'
 Subjects:
   - 'Mobile Development'
   - 'Computer Science'